ne0g/DREDD/README.md

    - 500/day or 4/minute
 - If hard-coding the API, don't forget to delete if you decide to share the script
 - Work in progress, open to advice

+**Thanks to the awesome art creators for the Judge Dredd image, the original file can be found here - https://2000ad.com/wp-content/uploads/2021/06/2000AD-wallpaper-02.jpg**